 You’ve probably heard of the old adage “Cooking is an art, while baking is a science.”
 So what does that mean?
 Why is baking a science?
 For starters, baking relies on chemistry and it requires precision.
-Throw in a handful of
+Throw in a handful of this or a pinch of that might work for cooking, but when it comes to baking, the outcome can change with just the slightest adjustment to a recipe.

 If you are not precise when measuring baking powder, your cake could collapse; if you mix your batter using too many turns, you may end up with a hockey puck instead of a moist cupcake; and if you use butter that’s a few degrees too warm in your pie crust, you could have a soggy crust.